knutwurst/Marlin-2-0-x-Anycubic-i3-MEGA-S/README.md

  * Automatic 'slowdown' if data does not flow fast enough
  * Fully automatic hotend and ultrabase PID tuning
  * Optimizations for [Trinamic TMC Stepper drivers](https://github.com/knutwurst/Marlin-2-0-x-Anycubic-i3-MEGA-S/wiki/Swap-stepper-motor-driver-for-TMC2xxx)

-### What's better in coparison to other firmwares (bug fixes):
- * Tidy special menu
- * Printer does not freeze if you have files with special characters (umlauts, Chinese..) on your SD card
- * No stupid "wobble" of the nozzle after stopping printing
- * No firmware crash when there are too many files on the SD card
- * No crash with SD cards over 16 GB
- * Acoustic alarm in case of a thermal runaway
- * No freezing when SD card + USB is used at the same time
- * No freezing when you press pause and try to resume
- * No freezing when the filament is empty
- * No need for a "special" BLTouch firmware.
-In this firmware is everything included
- * Configuration made easy via feature toggles

 ---